muhk01/PLSQL_Exercise/3. Loop and Conditional Statements/README.md

 It allows testing the truth of a condition and executing sections of the program depending on the condition that may be true or false.

 ### IF Statements
+There are three forms of IF statements: IF-THEN, IF-THEN-ELSE, and IF-THEN-ELSIF.
+#### IF-THEN
+The simplest form of IF statement associates a condition with a sequence of statements enclosed by the keywords THEN and END IF (not ENDIF)

 ## Iterative Control
 It allows executing a section of the program repeatedly as long as a specified condition remains true.